How We Were Called to MATTER

-Fifteen years later, we have evolved to be called Matter.
-A name that stands for not only what we distribute, but also a call to action to create the world where we all matter.
-As an organization, we focus on leveraging two of Minnesota’s biggest resources: incredible health care and bountiful agriculture.
+Seventeen years later, we have evolved to be called MATTER.
+It’s a name that stands for what we distribute, but it’s also a call to action to create the world where we all matter.
+As an organization, we focus on leveraging two of Minnesota’s biggest resources: incredible healthcare and bountiful agriculture.